 One of the first Writing 7100 assignments (due before the first class meeting) asks students to reflect on themselves as writers.
-To a significant degree, I can trace my interest in the subject matter of this article to the fascinating responses to this assignment I have read in both Writing 7100 and in Writing 7101 (where I also use a version of this assignment).
+To a significant degree, I can trace my interest in the subject matter of this chapter to the fascinating responses to this assignment I have read while teaching both Writing 7100 and Writing 7101.
 Called "Anatomy of the Writing Process," a recent version of the assignment includes the following guidelines:

-Choose a specific piece of academic writing you've produced during your time at Cornell....
-Write a short essay in which you narrate the process of writing it...
+Choose a specific piece of academic writing you've produced during your time at Cornell. . . .
+Write a short essay in which you narrate the process of writing it . . .

 You may want to address some of the following questions: what sequence of steps did you follow as you produced this piece?
 Was this sequence typical for you?
 How many distinct drafts did you write?
 What made them different?
 What texts or data did you engage with as you wrote?
 How does this piece participate in the discourse of your discipline?
 What observations can you make about language and style in your writing?
 What did you learn in the course of writing this piece?
 As noted in the learning outcome above, writing about your own work should advance your capacity to participate in reflective discussions on theories and practices of teaching and writing.

 Completing this assignment, reading the submissions of their classmates, and discussing them in class should make clear to our graduate students how important we think it is that they help their students become more aware and self-reflective as writers.
 When it works, the impact is substantial, as is clear from the comments made by a current graduate student who has taken both Writing 7101 and Writing 7100, and has worked as a co-facilitator for Writing 7100:

-Preparing for Knight Center courses, working with students as a co-facilitator, and preparing my own first year writing seminars have all made me much more cognizant of my own writing process....
-Having to articulate the anatomy of my own writing method helped to formalize, in my mind, the steps I need to take with each piece of writing I commence....
+Preparing for Knight Center courses, working with students as a co-facilitator, and preparing my own first year writing seminars have all made me much more cognizant of my own writing process. . . .
+Having to articulate the anatomy of my own writing method helped to formalize, in my mind, the steps I need to take with each piece of writing I commence. . . .
 In many ways, the classes I have taken with the Knight Center have offered the first serious critique of my writing technique, rather than the sole merits of my argument, since high school.

 Both 7100 and 7101 offer participants focused discussions on teaching and writing among people working in a broad range of fields.
-For many graduate students, this cross disciplinary conversation represents a significant learning opportunity.
+For many graduate students, these cross-disciplinary conversations represent significant learning opportunities.
 Engagement with field-specific writing practices is of evident interest to those graduate students who take advantage of professional development opportunities beyond the required training courses.
-The observations below were written a graduate student who has taken 7101 and 7100, worked as a co-facilitator in 7100, and currently works as a writing tutor, both for undergraduates and for graduate students.
+The observations below were written by a graduate student who has taken 7101 and 7100, worked as a co-facilitator in 7100, and (when this was written), was working as a writing tutor for undergraduate and graduate students.

-Working with other graduate students as a writing consultant has been, I believe, even more valuable to me as a writer because it let me see what graduate writing looks like across the disciplines and at different stages of the PhD.
-Looking at writing in unfamiliar subjects made it easier for me to see the rhetorical moves that writers - and writing - at different stages of development looks like.
+Working with other graduate students as a writing consultant has been, I believe, even more valuable to me as a writer because it let me see what graduate writing looks like across the disciplines and at different stages of the Ph.D..
+Looking at writing in unfamiliar subjects made it easier for me to see the rhetorical moves that writers-and writing-at different stages of development looks like.
 As I learned to see the ways in which other writers introduced an argument, contextualized a citation, or summed up a point, I became more sensitive to when and how I did these things in my own writing.